Mohiuddin2/testing_assingment/README.md

 1. Clone this repository
 2. Run from root dir
-3. Jwt secret is added docker-compose.yml file in the root directory.
+3. Jwt secret is added docker-compose.yml file in the root directory Not in Github Secret for testing convenient issue.

 ```
 Buld docker image with this cli: docker-compose up --buld